BlitterStudio/amiberry/docs/README.md

 ### Distro package management

-Several popular distros (like RetroPie, DietPi, Pimiga and others) already include Amiberry either pre-installed, or through their package management systems.
+Some distros (like RetroPie, DietPi, Pimiga and others) already include Amiberry either pre-installed, or through their package management systems.
 Please follow the methods provided in those distros for a smoother experience, and refer to their owners for support during this process.

 ### Flatpak